-2008 OFID's Energy for the Poor Initiative

-OPEC acknowledged energy as essential for poverty eradication, sustainable development and mandated OFID (OPEC fund for international development) to intensify efforts in this area.
+2008 OFID's Energy for the Poor Initiative 2012 Global Electricity Initiative 2013 Power Africa 2015 African Renewable Energy Initiative 2016 Electrification Financing Initiative OPEC acknowledged energy as essential for poverty eradication, sustainable development and mandated OFID (OPEC fund for international development) to intensify efforts in this area.
 In June 2012, OFID's Council of Ministers approved a US\$1 billion revolving fund dedicated to the purpose.

-2012 Global Electricity Initiative

 Partnership established between the World Energy Council, the World Business Council for Sustainable Development and the Global Sustainable Electricity Partnership.
-The objective is to encourage action and cooperation between electricity utilities to achieve electricityaccess for all people by 2030.

-2013 Power Africa

-Launched by the United States government, Power Africa aims to add more than 30.000 MW of clean and efficient electricitygeneration capacity throughout sub-Saharan Africa and to increase electricity access by adding 60 million new home and business connections.
+The objective is to encourage action and cooperation between electricity utilities to achieve electricity- access for all people by 2030.
+Launched by the United States government, Power Africa aims to add more than 30,000 MW of clean and efficient electricity- generation capacity throughout sub-Saharan Africa and to increase electricity access by adding 60 million new home and business connections.

-2015 African Renewable Energy Initiative

 Endorsed by African Heads of State, Ministers of Environment, the G7 and G20, as the continent's a major contribution to Conference of Parties (COP21).
 The target is to produce 300 gigawatts (GW) of electricity for the continent by 2030.

-Financing Initiative

-Electrification

-Launched by the European Commission to increase energy access and off-grid solutions for poor, remote communities in rural sub-Saharan Africa.
-The current corpus is EUR 115 million, to be disbursed in various options from convertible grants to structured debt and traditional equity.

-2008 Energy for All Initiative

-Promoted by Asian Development Bank and aimed to provide modern energy to an additional 100 million people in the region by 2015.
+Launched by the European Commission to increase energy access and off-grid solutions for poor, remote communities in rural sub- Saharan Africa.
+The curren corpus is EUR 115 million, to be disbursed in various options from convertible grants to structured debt and traditional equity.
+2008 Energy for All Initiative 2012 International Year of Sustainable Energy for All (SE4ALL) 2015 Energy Africa campaign 2015 The New Deal for Energy in Africa 2017 Clean Energy Transitions Programme Promoted by Asian Development Bank and aimed to provide modern energy to an additional 100 million people in the region by 2015.

-2010 Global Alliance for Clean Cookstoves

-Hosted by the UN Foundation, this public-private partnership seeks to enable an additional 100 million homes to adopt clean and efficient stoves and fuels by 2020.

-2012 International Year of Sustainable Energy for All (SE4ALL)

 Launched by the United Nations General Assembly, the initiative aims to achieve universal access to electricity and cleaner cooking fuels by 2030.

-Africa Clean 2012 Cooking Energy Solutions Initiative

-Under the auspices of the World Bank and the Africa Energy Group, this initiative promotes large-scale, enterprise-based dissemination and adoption of clean-cooking solutions in sub-Saharan Africa.

-2015 Energy Africa campaign

-Launched by the UK's Department for International Development, the Energy Africa campaign aims to boost electricity access in Africa by encouraging the use of solar energy in rural households.
-Its objectives are to increase investment in off-grid energy firms, overcome regulatory barriers, foster innovation and accelerate the delivery of solar energy systems.
+Launched by the UK's Department for International Development, the Energy Africa campaign aims to boost electricity access in Developed by the African Development Bank, this initiative aims to achieve universal access to electricity by 2025 by The IEA's €30 million, multi year plan, backed by 13 countries, is designed to support clean energy transitions.
+It provides 2010 Global Alliance for Clean Cookstoves 2012 Africa Clean Cooking Energy Solutions Initiative Africa by encouraging the use of solar energy in rural households.
+Its objectives are to increase investment accelerating energy investments.
+This will require providing 160 GW of new capacity, 130 million cutting-edge technical support to governments in countries where energy policy could have a Hosted by the UN Foundation, this public-private partnership seeks to enable an additional 100 million homes to adopt clean and efficient stoves and fuels by 2020.
+Under the auspices of the World Bank and the Africa Energy Group, this initiative promotes large-scale, enterprise-based dissemination and adoption of clean-cooking solutions in sub- Saharan Africa. in off-grid energy firms, overcome regulatory barriers, foster innovation and accelerate the delivery of solar energy systems. new on-grid connections, 75 million new off-grid connections and providing 150 million households with access to clean cooking solutions significant impact on the speed of the global transition towards more sustainable energy production and use.

-2015 The New Deal for Energy in Africa

-Developed by the African Development Bank, this initiative aims to achieve universal access to electricity by 2025 by accelerating energy investments.
-This will require providing 160 GW of new capacity, 130 million new on-grid connections.
-75 million new off-grid connections and providing 150 million households with access to clean cooking solutions...

-2017 Clean Energy Transitions Programme

-The IEA's €30 million, multivear plan, backed by 13 countries, is designed to support clean energy transitions.
-It provides cutting-edge technical support to governments in countries where energy policy could have a significant impact on the speed of the global transition towards more sustainable energy production and use.
 This includes reductions in GHG emissions and greater access to energy.